contentstack/cli/packages/contentstack/README.md

   --report-path=<value>  Path to store the audit reports

 COMMON FLAGS
-  -c, --config=<value>    Path of the external config -d, --data-dir=<value>  Path where the data is stored
+  -c, --config=<value>       Path of the external config -d, --data-dir=<value>     Path where the data is stored -s, --show-console-output  Display the audit and audit fix result for individual modules

 TABLE FLAGS
   --columns=<value>  Specify columns to display, comma-separated.